Sarah Whitehead: Literature

 The story of Whitehead and later on, her ghost, was repeatedly written about and serialised in newspapers in the nineteenth century.
 The story was re-written as The Lady in Black, or, the Widow and the Wife by James Malcolm Rymer, as penny fiction from 1847-8.
 Edith Sitwell reimagined Whitehead's story in her book English Eccentrics.
 The myth of Whitehead's ghost appears in the poem New Year Letter by W H Auden.

 Theatre

 In 1861 her story was portrayed on stage at the Bower Saloon Theatre on Stangate Street, Westminster Road.

 Hauntology

 Whitehead's story features in several publications and events/programmes about ghosts in London, such as London Ghost Walks; 'Lates' by the Bank of England Museum; and Reader's Digests List of '20 Most Haunted Places in London'.

 Historiography

 Whitehead's story has been repeated in many formats, across a large number of years and the story of her ghost needs to considered against the historical background of concerns about forgery in the 1810s.
 The story of her brother first appears in The Criminal Recorder in 1815.
 Whitehead's story was first reported in The Times on 22 February 1828.
+This same issue said that she had appeared before the magistrate to ask for help, claiming that someone was trying to poison and defraud her.
 It was repeated and illustrated in Streetology in 1837.
 In 1841, a date of death for Whitehead is reported for the first time.